qhqqiu/pima_diabetes/README.md

 * I tried different numbers of folds here.
 Turned out SVC had the best score, and other models' score did not vary too much.
 Because at that time I was focusing on decision tree, so I chose to continue with decision tree model.

 6. Optimizing parameters of decision tree using GridSearchCV.
-* Results returned that best score of 0.739331 using {'criterion': 'gini', 'max_depth': 5}
+* Results returned that best score of 0.739331 using gini index and setting 'max_depth' at 5.

 7. Fit the optimized model to train data.